Save to My DOJO

 It can be configured in any of the following 2 ways:

 - On-Premise to Cloud: In this model, the Cloud Gateway Appliance acts as a bridge between your on-premises infrastructure and the cloud SDDC.
-The identity source is already taken care of as the SSO configuration is mapped to the AWS SDDC.
+The identity source is already taken care of as the SSO configuration is mapped to VMware in AWS.
 You manage the hybrid SDDC by logging into the VMC gateway.